mangobrain/depthbuffer-uk-hugo/content/posts/2023-05-01-babys-first-amplifier.md

       gravity, and you can use that motion to drive a turbine.
 You can't pull electrons from the ground at will, you need something charged to hook it up to.
+    * When dealing with high voltages and/or electronics in metal enclosures, sometimes you'll see people disambiguating between _ground_ - the 0V reference point in a circuit - and ___earth___, a connection to a literal metal rod driven into the earth (an "earth rod").
+Mains sockets & power supplies for these sort of circumstances will have a dedicated earth pin, electrically connected to any exposed bits of metal that might otherwise build up charge and zap you when touching, say, the side of your microwave.
   * Also a verb: to "ground" something means to return it to its uncharged state, removing excess electrons (negative charge) or resupplying an electron deficit (positive charge) to its atoms such that they return to